Dónal Lunny: Production career

 When Moving Hearts broke up in 1985, Lunny diversified and became a producer.
 He had already produced a 45rpm single for Skid Row (featuring 17-year-old Gary Moore) and, in 1975, the album A Silk Purse for electric folk band Spud, managed by Paul McGuinness.

 He was closely involved in the establishment of a new Irish record label, Mulligan Records (acquired in 2008 by Compass Records), and produced and played on many of its early releases, the first of which was from Pumpkinhead.
-He played on several Christy Moore albums, and was a producer and session musician on Kate Bush albums.
-He played bouzouki and bodhrán on Shaun Davey's Granuaile, and fiddle on Midnight Well's Saw you running.
+He played on several Christy Moore albums and was a producer and session musician on Kate Bush albums.
+He played bouzouki and bodhrán on Shaun Davey's Granuaile, and fiddle on Midnight Well's Saw you Running.
 He composed the soundtracks for the Turkish film, Teardrops, and the Irish film Eat the Peach.
-He also played on the soundtracks of the film This Is My Father and the TV program The River of Sound.
+He also played on the soundtracks of the film This Is My Father and the TV programme The River of Sound.
 In 1989 he contributed synthesizer on Mary Black's breakthrough album No Frontiers.

 He was the producer and music director of the soundtrack of Bringing It All Back Home, a BBC television documentary series charting the influence of Irish music throughout the world.
 He played on or produced albums for Paul Brady, Elvis Costello, Indigo Girls, Sinéad O'Connor, Clannad, Maurice Lennon, Baaba Maal, and Five Guys Named Moe.
 He played on compilation albums The Gathering (1981) and Common Ground (1996).
 In 1994 he produced Irish Australian singer/songwriter Mairéid Sullivan's first recording, Dancer.

 He pushed new boundaries with his band Coolfin (1998) which included the work of uilleann piper John McSherry.
 He appeared at the 2000 Cambridge Folk Festival, and the album that commemorated it.
 In 2001 Lunny collaborated with Frank Harte on the album My Name is Napoleon Bonaparte.
-He produced the album Human Child (2007) by Faeroese Eivør Pálsdóttir, which is published in two versions, one English and one Faeroese.
+He produced the album Human Child (2007) by Faeroese Eivør Pálsdóttir, which was published in two versions, one English and one Faeroese.

 As an arranger, he has worked for The Waterboys, Fairground Attraction and Eddi Reader.
 Journey (2000) is a retrospective album.
 During 2003–2005, Lunny was part of the reunited Planxty concert tour.

 He also produced Jimmy MacCarthy's album entitled Hey-Ho Believe, which was released on 12 November 2010.